-Neil Phillips; Cobbles To Kebabs
+Neil Phillips: Cobbles To Kebabs

 Neil Phillips, part of the 1st place pair at The Transcontinental Race 2015, looks ahead to TCRNo4

-Apidura: As a first time competitor last year – and first time participant into anything like the Transcontinental – how did you find the experience?
+As a first time competitor last year – and first time participant into anything like the Transcontinental – how did you find the experience?

 With that in mind, how did the race unfold?

-NP: “It was an incredible experience.
+It was an incredible experience.
 The first day was hard and long, but the atmosphere around the start was great, which really motivated us to push hard.
 It was really inspiring to meet fellow Transcontinental racers and chat about the route or cycling in general.

 After that first day, though, our attentions became drawn to the first checkpoint, which was an achievement in itself.
 I felt that just being able to tick off a quarter of the route was a big moment for us.

 The main low points were in Italy and Turkey.
 As we arrived in Italy it was really windy, really flat and really hot.
 Without much in terms of hills to get us out of the saddle or keep the scenery interesting, much of our time was spent on the aero bars with a stationary upper body.
-It was mind-numbingly dull, made worse by the headwind and bad driving.”
+It was mind-numbingly dull, made worse by the headwind and bad driving.

 And Turkey?
 Surely, the end of the route would bring a lot of joy?

 The terrible roads only added to the misery and our motivation was probably at its lowest, when it should have at its highest.
 We even had to deny an offer of a lift from some locals we met at a roadside food stall.
 They offered to take us to the end of the route in their van, and it was one of the hardest points of the trip to say no, we really need to finish this.
 The reward of Istanbul, however, was worth the mental and physical pain.

-Last year was about the achievement of finishing and seeing if my body could handle the mileage and strain of Transcontinental.
+Last year was about the achievement of finishing and seeing if my body could handle the mileage and strain of the race.
 Considering how positively it went, this year I want to focus on the competition.
-I’m feeling strong and my racing background gives me a big advantage over some of the other riders in terms of high end fitness.
+I’m feeling strong and my racing background gives me a big advantage over some of the other riders in terms of high-end fitness.

 My build is suited to the climbs of the Alps, so I can afford a few extra grams of equipment – like extra sleeping layers for high altitude – so I can be flexible with distances and overnight stops.
-This should set me up well once the race really starts to develop.”
+This should set me up well once the race really starts to develop.

 Speaking of sleeping, have you made plans for that or are you just taking things as they come?

-NP: “I’m not a fan of sleeping in the mid-day heat and then cycling all night, despite what some of the Transcontinental veterans recommend.
-I lose concentration in the dark so it’s better if I just do my best to manage the heat of the day and ride on.
-Recently, I cycled from Birmingham to London overnight along the canal towpath to try and get used to riding in the dark, but I still think I’m going to focus on covering the miles while the sun is out and getting my sleep during the early hours.”
+I’m not a fan of sleeping in the mid-day heat and then cycling all night, despite what some of the Transcontinental Race veterans recommend.
+I lose concentration in the dark, so it’s better if I just do my best to manage the heat of the day and ride on.
+Recently, I cycled from Birmingham to London overnight along the canal towpath to try and get used to riding in the dark, but I still think I’m going to focus on covering the miles while the sun is out and getting my sleep during the early hours.

-NP: “I think the number of riders participating has really exploded, and there is a big number of very strong riders who are looking to be competitive.
+I think the number of riders participating has really exploded, and there is a big number of very strong riders who are looking to be competitive.
 The sharp end of the race will be really interesting from a spectators point of view, although watching a dot on a screen refresh every three minutes doesn’t sound that exciting to people who might not get it.
-Transcontinental is attracting some big names in the world of ultra-distance – the top 10 will be really closely fought over.”
+The Transcontinental Race is attracting some big names in the world of ultra-distance – the top 10 will be really closely fought over.